yodarocks1/obsidian-url-extension/README.md

 ### View and Edit

-- Click your `.url` file to open it in the Obsidian webview.
+- File context menu (right-click a `.url` file) → "Edit URL"
-- Use the edit button (top right) to modify the URL.
+- Or open the `.url` file and click the edit icon (top right)
-- Use the open in browser button (top right) to launch the link in your default browser.
+- Use the "Open in browser" button (top right) to launch the link in your default browser.

 Note: When a `.url` file is created via the plugin, edit mode takes precedence over “Open in browser by default” for that first open.